thesephist/torus/README.md

 # Torus

-Minimal JS Model-View UI framework focused on being lightweight and free of dependencies
+Minimal JS Model-View UI framework focused on being small, efficient, and free of dependencies.

 ## Features

 ### Simplicity

-Torus has no production dependencies, no build step to ship, and weighs in at under 3kb gzipped.
-This makes it simple to adopt and ship.
+Torus has no production dependencies and weighs in at under 3kb gzipped.
+This makes it simple to adopt and ship, for anything from rendering a single component on the page to building full-scale applications.

 ### Portability